-The CAM program began accepting applications from qualifying parents in the U.S. for their children on December 1, 2014.
-Only certain parents who are legally present in the U.S. are eligible to be qualifying parents and file for their children.
-Each qualified child must be unmarried, under the age of 21, and residing in El Salvador, Guatemala or Honduras.
-In certain cases, the in-country parent of the qualifying child may also qualify for access if the in-country parent is the legal spouse of the qualifying parent in the U.S. See below for eligibility details.
+Only certain parents who are lawfully present in the United States are eligible to be qualifying parents and request access to the program for their children.
+Each qualified child must be unmarried, under the age of 21, and a national of El Salvador, Guatemala, or Honduras.
+In certain cases, the in-country parent of the qualifying child may also qualify for access if the in-country parent is the legal spouse of the qualifying parent in the United States, as may the unmarried children of a qualifying child if also under the age of 21.
+See below for eligibility details.

-- The child (e.g. genetic, step or legally adopted) of the qualifying parent);
+- The child (genetic, step or legally adopted) of the qualifying parent

-- A national of El Salvador, Guatemala, or Honduras; and
+- A national of El Salvador, Guatemala, or Honduras.

 Eligible Family Members

 In some cases, other eligible family members may have access, including:

 - Unmarried children of the qualifying child who are under the age of 21 or in-country parents can be included as derivatives.

 Parent of Qualifying Child Who is not the Qualifying Parent